Chart Color Schemes

 Health performance in North Richmond is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-North Richmond faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
+North Richmond faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.

-Private health cover is found to be fairly high at approximately 54% of the total population (~3,769 people), compared to 59.9% across Greater Sydney.
-The most common medical conditions in the area were mental health issues and arthritis, impacting 9.5% and 9.3% of residents respectively.
-64.2% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
-Working-age residents show an above average prevalence of chronic health conditions.
-The area has 22.2% of residents aged 65 and over (1,551 people), which is higher than the 15.4% in Greater Sydney.
+Approximately 54% of the total population (~3,769 people) has private health cover, compared to 59.9% across Greater Sydney.
+The most common medical conditions in the area are mental health issues and arthritis, impacting 9.5 and 9.3% of residents respectively.
+Conversely, 64.2% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 15.4% of residents aged 65 and over (1,076 people).
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health